aswingt65/Python-Programs/README.md

 <b>22.
 Wave Array</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Wave_Array.py)
 <p>Given a sorted array arr[] of distinct integers.
 Sort the array into a wave-like array(In Place).
 In other words, arrange the elements into a sequence such that arr[1] >= arr[2] <= arr[3] >= arr[4] <= arr[5]..... <br>If there are multiple solutions, find the lexicographically smallest one.</p>

+<b>23.
+Number Of Enclaves</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Number_Of_Enclaves.py)
+<p>You are given an n x m binary matrix grid, where 0 represents a sea cell and 1 represents a land cell.
+A move consists of walking from one land cell to another adjacent (4-directionally) land cell or walking off the boundary of the grid.
+Find the number of land cells in grid for which we cannot walk off the boundary of the grid in any number of moves.</p>

 ## [sum_of_prime_multiples](https://github.com/aswingt65/Python-Programs/blob/main/sum_of_prime_multiples)
 This prgram takes a natural number as input and returns the sum of the prime multiples (2,3,5,7,11,13 ...) of the number.<br>